-Injection of cold water to induce fracture permeability (hydro-fracturing) might be a more productive way of utilizing a DUGR system than simply attempting to flow the supercritical reservoir fluid directly.
+Injection of cold water to induce fracture permeability (hydro-fracturing) might be more productive utilization of a DUGR system than simply attempting to flow the supercritical reservoir fluid directly.
 Given the much higher enthalpy of the DUGR systems, the power output available would be much higher than that produced by any EGS existing to date.
-The experience gained in investigating DUGRs in Iceland will be directly transferable to the USA.
+The experience gained in investigating DUGR's in Iceland will be directly transferable to the USA.